 Recognizing key indicators of human trafficking is the first step in identifying victims and can help save a life.
-Here are some common indicators to help recognize human trafficking:
+Here are some common indicators to help recognize human trafficking.
+You can also download or order the Blue Campaign indicator card, which is a small plastic card that lists common signs of trafficking and how to report the crime.

 - Does the person appear disconnected from family, friends, community organizations, or houses of worship?